Ki6uiPar1na/eJPT-Cert/Assesment Methodology/0x00 - Information-Gathering/Active/0x02-DNS-Zone-Transfers.md

-# 0x06 DNS Zone Transfers and Risks
+# 0x02 — DNS Zone Transfers (AXFR)

-Purpose: check whether authoritative name servers allow zone transfers (AXFR) which can disclose all DNS records.
+Goal: test authoritative name servers for misconfigured zone transfers (AXFR) which can leak the entire zone.

-Commands:
+Check authoritative NS records
+- `dig NS example.com +short`

-- Test AXFR with dig
+Test AXFR with dig (active; only run with permission)
 - `dig AXFR example.com @ns1.example.com`

-- Use dnsrecon
+- If successful, you'll receive all the DNS records in the zone.

+Tools
-  - `dnsrecon -d example.com -t axfr`
+- dnsrecon: `dnsrecon -d example.com -t axfr`

-- Use dnsenum
-  - `dnsenum --axfr example.com`
+- dnsenum: `dnsenum --axfr example.com`

-If successful, you'll receive all hostnames and IPs managed in that DNS zone — treat results as sensitive.
+Analysis
+- If AXFR succeeds, extract hostnames and IPs and validate whether any are in scope for further scanning.
+- Treat AXFR results as sensitive — they often contain internal hostnames and subdomains.

+Safety
+- AXFR is an active check and may be logged.
+Only run against targets you are authorized to test.